eerkela/bertrand/README.rst

       ...         super().__init__(x=x)

 *  A configurable, **domain-specific mini-language** for resolving types.
-This represents a superset of the existing numpy/pandas syntax, with support for customizable aliases, semantics, parametrization, and composition.
+This represents a superset of the existing numpy/pandas syntax, with customizable aliases and semantics.

    .. doctest::